Grading the Washington Commanders 53-Man Roster by Position Group

 Grade: B

-This group is solid, but not dynamic.
+This is a solid, but not dynamic group.
 Robinson and Rodriguez are more bruisers, where Gibson is a guy you’d like to get out in space to create mismatches for opposing defenses.
-Robinson has sneaky-good hands, and if he can be used some out of the backfield, it could open things up for Bieniemy’s offense.
+Robinson has sneaky-good hands, and if he can be used some out of the backfield, it could open things up for Eric Bieniemy’s offense.

 WR: